 Figure 5.20 Layout of pipe system for Pump Sizing for Sand Transfer System Example

 The system is in place, but now you need to enter the input data for the pipes and junctions.
-Double-click each pipe and enter the following data in the Properties window (or use the Global Pipe Editing window).
+Double-click each pipe and enter the following data in the Properties window.